Green Policyholders

 Climate change effects are now becoming readily visible by nuisance flooding.
 As rising sea water spills over roads, large rulers along the side of roads in Norfolk VA. inform drivers if the water is too deep to drive through.
 Rising sea water kills lawns, floods basements, salt water deteriorates pavement, and overwhelms city storm drain systems As a result of rising sea water green infrastructure improvements are now being implemented by numerous coastal governments.

-Aviva insurance now uses topographical data, spacial sciences, and flood plain data, to assess future flood risks for coastal real estate.
+Aviva insurance now uses topographical data, spatial sciences, and flood plain data, to assess future flood risks for coastal real estate.
 Offering coastal properties differential (preferred) pricing for homes located on top of hills vs homes at lower elevations.
-Insurance companies are offering premium discounts for installing resiliency measures, such as hurricane resistant doors, USAA insurance offers discounts for fire protecting homes.
+Insurance companies are offering premium discounts for installing resiliency measures, such as hurricane resistant doors, USAA insurance offers discounts for fire safety certification of homes.
+Additional technologies are available.
+Virtual home inspections, fire safety upgrades, resiliency upgraded code construction,

 As governments, public entities and corporations seek to effectively manage and transfer climate risk, a new hybrid of catastrophe bond will enter the market.
 The green cat bond will be introduced to transfer risk, and provide infrastructure resilience financing in the event of large catastrophe claims.
 With the high level of reinsurance losses, now over 100 billion dollars, the green cat bond will expand the alternative capitol universe and introduce new investors into the green reinsurance industry.
-The “green label” would enhance an institutional reinsurance issuers sustainable reputation.
+The “green label” will enhance an institutional reinsurance issuers sustainable reputation.
+Specifically Gen Z and Millennials research and purchase more green certified goods and services.

 With the 2016 Earth day signing of the United Nations Paris agreement, public disclosure is now required from Countries and Insurance companies.
 A new task force led by Michael Bloomberg was formed to guide companies to disclose their climate related financial risks as we move towards a low carbon world.
 Specifically Insurance companies will be required to publically quantify their climate risk.

-There is now green insurance for residential and commercial properties, schools, manufacturing, utilities, alternative energy an ever expanding array of energy efficient green insurance products/services available to all types of industries.
-As these sustainable green neighborhoods are certified by a third party green appraiser, financed by a green mortgage, marketed by a green broker and scrutinized by green securities, green policy holder insurance has now become a necessity as every mortgage requires mandatory insurance coverage.
+There is green policyholder insurance for residential and commercial properties, schools, manufacturing, utilities, alternative energy an ever expanding array of energy efficient green policyholder insurance products/services available to all types of industries.
+As these sustainable green neighborhoods are certified by a third party green appraiser, financed by a green mortgage, marketed by a green broker and scrutinized by green securities, green policy holder insurance has now become an affordable green underwriting endorsement as every mortgage requires insurance coverage.
+Homeowners can now combine a green certified home financed using a lower interest rate green mortgage and compliment the array with a below market cost green policyholder insurance.
+A true green trifecta.

 Fireman’s Fund currently offers a green risk management and loss control advice for helping their customers, specifically catering to larger commercial customers.
 One aspect of concern is solar panels on large commercial buildings.
 Hail destroying solar panels is a problem, so is the problem of high wind, increased thunderstorms destruction.
 Green risk management has indicated mounting brackets need to be fortified.